erikdubois/LinuxMint18i3/README.md

 If working with NEMO as file manager you will need to copy paste this line in a terminal or you will open a desktop together with nemo.

-Not necessary any more.
-But I leave it in in case it might be an issue for someone else.
+<b>Not necessary any more.
+But I leave it in in case it might be an issue for someone else.</b>

 	gsettings set org.nemo.desktop show-desktop-icons false

 ## Change the looks